Grice-Lab/Staphyloxanthin/WholeGenomeSequencing/SequencingREADME.md

 sh BlastFollowupContigs.sh # uses BlastEnv and does NT blast on each ‘follow up’ contig sh ReadBlastOutput.sh # Calls Add_SA_Contigs_Back.R to look at Blast output, see if any contigs blast to things other than S. Aureus
 ```
-Since no "follow-up" contigs blasted to non-S. aureus as a top hit, combine all >100 bp contigs back into a single file
+Since no "follow-up" contigs blasted to non-S. aureus (or non S. aureus phage) as a top hit, combine all >100 bp contigs back into a single file
 ```
 sh CombineFilteredContigs.sh
 ```